 5. Make writing fun

-Children get distracted in an instant.
-Also, writing the same thing over and over again is no fun.
+Children will likely become bored if they are asked to write the same letters or words over and over again.
 Make writing fun and purposeful for them.
 Rather than copying words, introduce exciting elements to motivate them and make it a non-stressful affair.

 6. Strengthen fingers and wrist